 The sleep is the most underrated part of health, but it is an important part of children’s physical and mental development.
 The lack of sleep results in a variety of health problems.
 The increasing popularity of smartphone and other portable media devices could further worsen the problem.

 The findings of the study suggest that the incorporation of parents, teachers, and healthcare professional’s approach is essential to look up the sleep habits near bedtime.
-At present, 72 percent of children and 89 percent of adolescents keeps at least one device near their sleeping area and nearly all are used near bedtime.
+At present, 72 percent of children and 89 percent of adolescents keep at least one device near their sleeping area and nearly all are used near bedtime.